NJCU Foundation Board of Directors

 Foundation Board Members

-Pete Hernandez serves as senior vice president, ESG and Organizational Effectiveness at Wyndham Hotels & Resorts, where he is responsible for leading the strategic direction and implementation of the company's environmental, social, and governance pillars focused on diversity, equity, and inclusion; protecting human rights; sustainability; and philanthropy.
-Additionally, Pete oversees Wyndham University, managing team member and franchisee talent development and training.
+In his most recent role, Pete served as Senior Vice President of ESG and Organizational Effectiveness at Wyndham Hotels & Resorts (WHR), where he led the strategic direction and implementation of the company’s environmental, social, and governance pillars focused on diversity, equity, and inclusion; protecting human rights; sustainability; and philanthropy.
+Additionally, Pete oversaw Wyndham University, managing team members and franchisee talent development and training.
+He also oversaw the Safety, Security, and Risk Management team.

-Prior to his current role, Pete served as senior vice president, Managed Finance, where he oversaw the finance operation for Wyndham Hotels & Resorts' managed properties division.
-Prior to this, he served as group vice president, Social Responsibility, where he was responsible for Wyndham Hotels & Resorts’ social responsibility efforts.
+Prior to this role, Pete served as Senior Vice President of Managed Finance, overseeing the finance operation for WHR’s managed properties division.
+Previously, he served as Group Vice President of Social Responsibility, accountable for WHR’s social responsibility efforts.

-Before joining Wyndham Hotels & Resorts, Pete served as senior vice president and division controller for Wyndham Destinations, overseeing the hospitality services division's day-to-day accounting and financial activities.
-Earlier in his career, Pete held leadership positions in accounting and finance at Wyndham Vacation Ownership for more than 17 years while also serving as executive sponsor of the iFuerte!
+Before joining WHR, Pete was Senior Vice President and Division Controller for Wyndham Destinations, overseeing the hospitality services division’s day-to-day accounting and financial activities.
+Pete also held progressive leadership positions in accounting and finance at Wyndham Vacation Ownership for more than 17 years while serving as executive sponsor of the iFuerte!
 Affinity Business Group and the Wyndham Worldwide mentoring circle.

 EDWARD O'CONNOR HEADSHOT